shreyxnsh/backend-todo/notes.md

 Last step : after api is created and route is also made import the route in the app.js file

+functions are created in services used and controlled in controllers used by routes

 Flow :
  - model
  - route
  - services
  - controller

+  - route
+  - controller
+  - services
+  - app.js